 - submission of statements of case and attendance at hearings, public inquiries or committee meetings in support of applications.

-Research and applications to register waste of the manor will require site visits for each application, and will be part-time for a minimum of 10 hours per week, up to a maximum of 20 hours depending on experience, preference and external funding.
-Research and applications to register ‘statutory’ common land and greens are likely to be mainly desk-based (with some site visits), and could be offered as a separate project for 6 hours per week.
-Together these workstreams would account for a maximum 26 hours per week.
+Research and applications to register waste of the manor (project A) will require site visits for each application, and will be part-time for 10-15 hours per week.
+Research and applications to register ‘statutory’ common land and greens (project B) are likely to be mainly desk-based (with some site visits), and could be offered as a separate project for 6 hours per week.
+Together these workstreams would account for a maximum 21 hours per week.

 Candidates must be familiar with the commons registration system, show skills in oral and written communication, and be able to use word processing software and Ordnance Survey maps.
 The role will be home based.

 Closing date for applications is Monday 14 November with interviews on Monday 21 November.

 Please email firstname.lastname@example.org if you have any queries.

 The work of the Open Spaces Society depends heavily on its volunteers.
 In particular our team of Local Correspondents is the backbone of our efforts to preserve public paths, common land and greens.
 For this post it is essential that the person has the ability to understand and scrutinise path change consultations and orders and planning applications and to make appropriate recommendations.
 For a general job description, please click here.
 If you would like further information, please contact the office.

 Due to the retirement of two of our local correspondents, we urgently need people to cover as much of the Greater London area as possible to help preserve our open spaces (the vacant area covers all of Greater London apart from Hillingdon, Lambeth and Wandsworth).